Review of: Robinhood

 - Day-Trade Tracking – Although we’re not big fans of day trading, Robinhood will let you track up to three trades in a rolling five-day period.

-- Cryptocurrency Trading (New) – Robinhood will now allow you to invest in Bitcoin and other internet-based currencies.
+- Cryptocurrency Trading (New) – Robinhood will now allow you to invest in Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin and Dogecoin, as well as allowing users to track a list of other currencies.

 How Does Robinhood Work?